-In August September 2015 the Royal Commission released its Redress and Civil Litigation Report.
+In September 2015 the Royal Commission released its Redress and Civil Litigation Report.
 This report made recommendations about what institutions and governments should do to address the impact of past and future child sexual abuse and related matters in institutional contexts, including the provision of redress by institutions, changes to current laws and processes for referral for investigation and prosecution.
-In summary, the recommendations are:

 - that the Government establish a single national redress scheme to provide direct personal responses to survivors, such as an apology, access to counselling and psychological care, and monetary payments.
 The Royal Commission recommended that it be funded by the institutions and government, and set out in detail the preferred model for the scheme and how it would operate.

 - that the law be changed to ensure all institutions can be held responsible for child sexual abuse and not refer this responsibility to the perpetrator.

 - that guidelines be created setting out how institutions should respond to claims for compensation about allegations of child sexual abuse.
 The guidelines should be designed to minimise potential re-traumatisation of claimants and to avoid unnecessarily adversarial responses to claims.

 On 15 December 2017 the Royal Commission delivered its final report making further recommendations.

-activities and latest news
+Our latest activities and news